 Or just maybe you give them a chance to fire first.
 There’s a reason Nvidia opted not to peg its review embargo to the actual on-shelf date, and that’s to give it the chance to control the conversation around the July 7 launch of the competition’s new GPU architecture by flanking it with a review announcement and a final release.
 The early reviews were the initial sucker punch before the performance of the RX 5700 XT and RX 5700 could be revealed, before the GPUs actually go on sale, and before the Nvidia Super cards themselves hit the shops on July 9.

-But then Nvidia has the new RTX 2080 Super big guns waiting in reserve to lay waste to whatever’s left sticking its head up above the trenches once the RX 5700-series and the RTX 2070 and 2060 Super cards have finished duking it out at the start of the month too.
+But then Nvidia has the new RTX 2080 Super big guns waiting in reserve to lay waste to whatever’s left sticking its head up above the trenches once the RX 5700-series and the RTX 2070 and 2060 Super cards have finished duking it out too.

 Sorry.
 I’ve been listening to a lot of Dan Carlin recently and I think that might have coloured my references somewhat…